 Automated discharge eligibility screening across all 94 federal bankruptcy districts.
-Our screener cross-references 4.9 million cases against statutory filing bars that courts have no systematic mechanism to check.
+Our screener cross-references 7.9M cases against statutory filing bars that courts have no systematic mechanism to check.

 Data-driven analysis of bankruptcy outcomes, attorney performance patterns, and enforcement gaps.
-Methodology accepted by the Judicial Conference's Advisory Committee on Bankruptcy Rules (Suggestions 26-BK-3 and 26-BK-5).
+Methodology submitted to the Judicial Conference's Advisory Committee on Bankruptcy Rules (Suggestions 26-BK-3 and 26-BK-5).

-180-domain network covering every major bankruptcy statute in plain English, with calculators, guides, city-specific data, and Spanish-language resources.
+210+ domain educational network in plain English, with calculators, guides, city-specific data, and Spanish-language resources.
 No ads, no intake forms, no acquisition.

 Each subdomain is a self-contained reference: statutory framework, doctrinal landscape, dataset, and findings.
 Methodology and source data are open.

-Two of our submissions to the Judicial Conference's Advisory Committee on Bankruptcy Rules have been formally accepted, resulting in proposed rule amendments under consideration.
+Two of our submissions to the Judicial Conference's Advisory Committee on Bankruptcy Rules have been docketed for the Committee's consideration as Suggestions 26-BK-3 and 26-BK-5.
+No rule amendment has been adopted.

-In March 2026, the Advisory Committee on Bankruptcy Rules accepted our empirical data and screening methodology as Suggestion 26-BK-3, proposing automated Section 1328(f) discharge bar screening in federal courts.
-The submission demonstrated that 391,951 prior filers in the FJC dataset had no systematic eligibility verification at the point of filing, representing a structural gap in the administration of bankruptcy cases.
+In March 2026, our empirical data and screening methodology were docketed by the Advisory Committee on Bankruptcy Rules as Suggestion 26-BK-3.
+The suggestion proposes automated Section 1328(f) discharge bar screening in federal courts.
+The submission demonstrated that 392,412 prior filers in the FJC dataset had no systematic eligibility verification at the point of filing, representing a structural gap in the administration of bankruptcy cases.

-View on uscourts.gov →In April 2026, the Advisory Committee on Bankruptcy Rules accepted our Rule 9037 submission as Suggestion 26-BK-5, proposing five amendments addressing systemic SSN exposure through Forms 121 and 309E1: auto-seal of unredacted filings, template audit protocol, pre-filing screening, non-cure effect of post-hoc redaction, and mandatory clerk notification procedures.
-The submission was forwarded to the Advisory Committee and Standing Committee for formal consideration.
+View on uscourts.gov โIn April 2026, our Rule 9037 submission was docketed by the Advisory Committee on Bankruptcy Rules as Suggestion 26-BK-5.
+The suggestion proposes five amendments addressing systemic SSN exposure through Forms 121 and 309E1: auto-seal of unredacted filings, template audit protocol, pre-filing screening, non-cure effect of post-hoc redaction, and mandatory clerk notification procedures.
+The submission was made to the Advisory Committee on Bankruptcy Rules for consideration.

 View on GitHubThe Open Bankruptcy Project cannot be sold, merged, or acquired.
 This provision is written into our articles of incorporation and is unamendable.
 We exist to serve the public, permanently.